bitrise-io/devcenter/_articles/en/builds/build-artifacts-online.md

 ### Who can access build artifacts?

-The artifacts at `APPS & Artifacts` are accessible for everyone who are owner, admin, developer, tester/QA of the app.
+The artifacts at `APPS & Artifacts` are accessible for everyone who is the owner, admin, developer, tester/QA of the app.
 Besides these roles, if you keep the default config of the `Enable public page for the App` feature, then anyone who receives the URL, will be able to access your app and its artifacts.
 For more information, check out [Public App install page](https://devcenter.bitrise.io/tutorials/deploy/bitrise-app-deployment/#public-app-install-page).

 ## File types & limitations